sahilasheikh/Java-Logics/README.md

-## Java Logic
+## Java Logic DS Algo
-* In this repo, you will get the logics of programs.
+* In this repo, you will get all the logical programs, Data Structures, and Algorithms with codes.

 ## Getting Started
 * You just have to clone the repo and import in any java editor.